 After the swearing and stomping subsided from Ralphie’s father, everyone was bundled up and into the car.
 Ralphie couldn’t wait to see where they were going.
 Everyone knew nothing was open on Christmas!
-As the car circle the tiny town, one neon light glared and Ralphie’s mother pointed it out.
+As the car circle the tiny town, one neon light glared at themselves and Ralphie’s mother pointed it out.
 Ralphie and his brother looked at each other apprehensively when they pulled up to the Chop Suey Palace.
 What had those Bumpus’ gotten them into?
-Well the all trooped inside and got the best table in the joint.
-The nice Chinese man brought them all a small plate of pears to start off.
-Ralphie tasted it with his spoon tentatively.
-Hot dog!
-It was sweet like honey candy!
-He could used to eating dessert first…
+Well

-1 T or 2 bags of spiced tea
+- 1 tbsp spiced tea or 2 bags

 Cut pears in half from end to end and remove the cores with a spoon or melon baller.